cheetosysst/RFID-READER/README.md

 ``python3 main.py ``

 ## Port
-The project is made on a linux machine, so you'll have to make which port your using if you're running it on a Mac or Windows machine.
+The project is written on a linux machine, so you'll have to make which port your using if you're running it on a Mac or Windows machine.

 Actually I lied, you have make sure you're Arduino is connected to ``/dev/ttyACM0``, or you'll have to change it manually in the `` main.py`` file.
+Check Arduino IDE to make sure.

 ---
 ## Future Update